victrix-it/repository/replit.md

 - Comments system for tickets and changes
 - Email messages tracking
 - Attachments table for file uploads (linked to tickets, changes, and KB articles)
+- Teams and team members for ticket assignment
+- Resolution categories for tracking common solutions
+- System settings table for branding and configuration (key-value pairs)

 **Database Features**:
 - PostgreSQL enums for status fields ensuring data integrity